 The scheme is free and it’s simple to register.
-The deadline for applications is 31 December 2020 if there is a no-deal Brexit or 30 June 2021 if the UK leaves the EU with a deal.
+The deadline for applications is 30 June 2021.

 Irish citizens are not required to apply for the EU Settlement Scheme, although there are some circumstances where they may wish to.
 Non-Irish family members of Irish citizens will need to apply.

 EEA and Swiss health and care professionals who are registered and practising before 1 January 2021 will continue to be able to do so from 1 January 2021.